Autonomous SmartDesk 2 Review

 As far as stability, I had the desk sitting on wood flooring, so it’s very stable and requires a bit of effort to tip the table over, even at its maximum height setting.

-After spending several weeks with the Autonomous SmartDesk 2, I can say with confidence that it’s easily one of the best sitting/standing desks on the market.
+After spending several weeks with the Autonomous SmartDesk 2, I can say with confidence that it’s easily one of the best sitting/standing height adjustable computer desks on the market.
 During a typical day, I raise and lower the desk on average about 6-8 times and the SmartDesk 2 performed flawlessly.
-Having used a manual cranking desk in the past and ending up not really using the height adjustment functionality due to the annoyance of cranking the desk, an automated mechanism really does encourage you to actually use the height adjustment and is a must for anyone considering a sitting/standing desk.
+Having used a manual cranking adjustable computer desk in the past and ending up not really using the height adjustment functionality due to the annoyance of cranking the desk, an automated mechanism really does encourage you to actually use the height adjustment and is a must for anyone considering a sitting/standing desk.
 After all, there’s no benefit to owning a sitting/standing desk if you end up using it exclusively in its sitting position.